 Are You Using the Right Foundation Brush?
-Here’s How to Find OutSeptember 30, 2019
+Here’s How to Find OutSeptember 22, 2020

-Foundation Brush Type #3: Flat, Paint-Like Brushes “The paint brush-like brush also applies fuller coverage.”
+“These paint brush-like brushes also provide a full-coverage finish,” he says.
 Use a flat brush to apply a creamy foundation using outward strokes.
-Use it to your benefit to get full coverage in harder to reach areas like under your eyes or around your nose.
-Another goodie to try for a full coverage formula is the Urban Decay Pro Flat Optical Blurring Brush.
+Depending on the size, these brushes are great for applying product on areas like under your eyes or around your nose.
+One of our go-tos is the Urban Decay Pro Flat Optical Blurring Brush.

-Foundation Brush Type #4: Sponges Used with liquid foundation, sponges apply the sheerest coverage.
-We love the L'Oréal Paris Infallible Blend Artist Foundation Blender because its shape makes it easier to hold and gives your foundation a very natural skin-like finish.
+When used with liquid foundation, sponges offer the sheerest coverage.
+We love the L'Oréal Paris Infallible Blend Artist Foundation Blender because its shape makes it easy to hold, and it delivers a natural, skin-like finish.